Learning Chinese together (with an Englishman)

 --

-After a slight pause, I added “However, the character for Dusk has another meaning — to faint.
-Perhaps in 20 years’ time, when you look at your Woman (女) again, you might Faint (昏)!
+After a slight pause, I added “Hmm… the character for Dusk has another meaning — to faint.
+Perhaps in 20 years, when you look at your Woman (女) again, you might Faint (昏)!
 Ha!”

 When Jon met my family and friends in Singapore, he was surprised that Singaporean English is somewhat different from the English that I use when I speak to him.

-Singapore is an interesting little island to grow up on.
-The grandparents of my generation were migrants from Malaysia, China, and India.
-While most did not go to school, everyone had the same need to communicate.
+Singapore is an interesting little island on which to grow up.
+My generation’s grandparents were migrants from Malaysia, China, and India.
+While most were not educated, they had the same need to communicate.
 New words emerged and evolved.
-Soon, “piak” (an onomatopoeia), came to mean the sound for “a slap”.
+Soon, “piak” (an onomatopoeia), came to mean the sound of “a slap”.

 “He piak me!”

 Singapore was built over time by many different hands.
-From Pulau Ujong, meaning Island at the End in Malay, to Singapura, Sanskrit for Lion City, to Singapore during the British rule.
-The various Chinese names complemented either with the most relevant meaning or the closest sounding characters.
+From Pulau Ujong (meaning Island at the End in Malay) to Singapura (Sanskrit for Lion City), to Singapore during British rule.
+The various Chinese names are complemented either with the most relevant meaning or the closest-sounding characters.

-In 1965, Singapore gained independence.
-English has been the country’s first language since the 1980s.
-Our other treasured languages — Mandarin, Malay, and Tamil — remain taught and embedded in our culture, but in our compulsory education, everything is taught in English.
+As Singapore gained independence in 1965, English became the country’s first language around the 1980s.
+Our mother tongues — Mandarin, Malay, and Tamil — remain taught and embedded in our culture, but in our compulsory education, everything is taught in English.

-Yet, seldom do full English sentences get spoken among locals.
+Yet, seldom are full English sentences spoken among locals.
 If we dislike a person, we would exclaim in an eclectic mix of languages:

 Extracted from A Little Daily Dose: Discovering Chinese characters through short stories